 Slices of fruit being sampled at a farmers market with no tooth pics available – each person just going in with their bare hands.

 What’s wrong with this picture?
-Any establishment with a “self-serve” policy, or that’s serving food on display not covered, run the risk of cross contamination.
+Any establishment with a self-serve policy, or that’s serving food on display not covered, run the risk of cross contamination of this food.
 That muffin that fell on the floor is now contaminated.
 When it was picked up off the floor and put back, all other baked goods on that tray became contaminated.
 That tong handled by the public now sitting on top of the baked goods, has contaminated the food.
 The Public Health Agency of Canada estimates that each year 1 in 8 Canadians become ill from the foods they eat due to unsafe food handling practices.

 The matter of food handling is not to be taken lightly.
 Great care should be taken with how food is prepared and stored/displayed for the public’s consumption and all food handlers should be certified according their Department of Public Health standards.
 Frequent hand washing is a key action for anyone handling food!
 Speaking from experience, when food inspectors visit a food vendor’s booth, it’s almost guaranteed that the number one thing they’ll look for is a hand wash station.
 This is just the tip of the iceberg.
 To handle food for public consumption within the province of Ontario you must have learned about these things: proper hygiene; causes of food borne illnesses; proper food storage; proper receiving and delivery of food; pest control; public health legislation; time-temperature control; food safety management system; cleaning and sanitizing; displaying, serving, discarding, and cross-contamination prevention.
 This is just the beginning of the journey to obtain food handler certification.